TehMuffinMoo/ibPS/README.md

 Get-ibPSVersion
   Gets the ibPS Module Version

-Store-NIOSCredentials -Credentials ${$CredentialObject} -Persist Stores NIOS Credentials encrypted, can be run without -Credentials parameter for it to prompt instead.
-The optional -Persist parameter will persist the credentials for that user on that machine.
-This requires a restart of the powershell session before credentials can be used.

-Get-NIOSCredentials
-  Retrieves stored NIOS Credentials for BloxOne

 Get-B1AuditLog -Limit "25" -Offset "0" -Username "my.email@domain.com" -Method "POST" -Action "Create" -ClientIP "1.2.3.4" -ResponseCode "200"
   Retrieves a listing of all audit logs, optionally limiting the number of results by using an offset or the various filters.